eating247/sproof/README.md

   * `$ bundle exec rake db:migrate`
   * `$ bundle exec rake db:seed`
 * Start up the server with `$ rails s` and visit `http://localhost:3000` in your browser.
-* To explore the app with a prepopulated login, log in with email `admin@istrator.com` and password `password`.

 ---